 Over the long holiday weekend, I completed a project that I’ve been wanting to do for a long time.
 I painted my fireplace tile.
 I have slate which is probably sacrilege to some people, but I hated it.
 It always looked dirty and dull.
 Each slab was a different color.
 It drove me nuts.
 Plus, I wanted pattern.
 However, I did not want the mess of removing the mantle to remove the tile, then the mess of tiling itself.
 So I did what anyone does in my situation and grabbed a paint and a stencil.
-Want to learn how to stencil a fireplace surround?
+Want to learn how to paint fireplace tile using a handmade stencil?

 Ironically, after working on this room all weekend, my sofa and chair that I had listed on craigslist sold, so this room is empty.